-If you moved at least 40km to be closer to a new job, to run a business, or to attend a post-secondary educational institute full time, then you may deduct the cost of moving expenses incurred, up to the amount you earn at the new location, or up to the amount of award or scholarship income received in the year.
+If you moved at least 40km to be closer to a new job, to run a business, or to attend a post-secondary educational institute full time, then you may deduct the cost of moving expenses paid (not just incurred), up to the amount you earn at the new location, or up to the amount of award or scholarship income received in the year.

 Normally, for the relocation to be an "eligible relocation", both the old and the new residence must be located in Canada, except in the case of a full-time student.
 However, a move between two locations outside of Canada can also be an "eligible relocation" if: